 Assessment of Orthorexia Nervosa

-Up to now, various questionnaires have been developed in the attempt to assess this behavior.
-However, so far, most lack validity, meaning that we do not have a good way to measure this disorder yet.
+Up to now, various questionnaires have been developed in the attempt to assess this behaviour.
+However, most lack validity, meaning that we do not have a good way to measure this disorder yet.

 Nevertheless, Steven Bratman as well as other researchers in this field assess this disorder by asking questions such as: